python-zk/kazoo/docs/async_usage.rst

     zk = KazooClient(handler=SequentialGeventHandler())

     # returns immediately
-    async_obj = zk.connect_async()
+    event = zk.connect_async()

-    # Wait for the connection to be established, this will throw
-    # an exception if there's one during the connection attempt
-    async_obj.get()
+    # Wait for 30 seconds and see if we're connected
+    event.wait(timeout=30)

+    if not zk.connected:
+        # Not connected, stop trying to connect
+        zk.stop()
+        raise Exception("Unable to connect.")

-In this example, the :meth:`~kazoo.interfaces.IAsyncResult.get` method is used to wait and get the value which is set when a connection is established.
-In the event the connection has failed than an exception is raised.
+In this example, the `wait` method is used on the event object returned by the :meth:`~kazoo.client.KazooClient.connect_async` method.
+A timeout is **always** used because its possible that we might never connect and that should be handled gracefully.

 The :class:`~kazoo.handlers.gevent.SequentialGeventHandler` is used when you want to use gevent, kazoo doesn't rely on gevents monkey patching and requires that you pass in the appropriate handler.

 Chaining a connection callback: